Property Assessment Appeals

 When will my tax reduction take effect and is it retroactive?

-A successful annual assessment appeal will be effective in January and the assessment is not retroactive.
+A successful annual assessment appeal will be effective in January of the year following when it was filed and heard at the Board of Assessment Appeals.
+The assessment is not retroactive and will not affect your current year.

 What other special situations can you assist with?